Our trustees

 Having come from Germany to the UK to study at university – a choice which was based on a fairly romantic notion of what higher education should be like – Andreas never left.

-Andreas was appointed as a trustee in 2024 and is leading our Education Working Group.
+Andreas was appointed as a trustee in 2024 and is our Vice Chair.
+He is also Chair of the Education Outcomes Committee.

 Madush Gupta